ccao-data/service-spark-iasworld/README.md

 > repository.
 Also, make sure all secret and `.env` files are populated.

 `service-spark-iasworld` job batches are submitted via JSON, either as a string or as a file.
-All batches should have the following format:
+All batches should have the format below.
+Note that the name of the job itself (e.g. `job2`) is arbitrary.

 ```json
 {